hobbs131/Drone_Delivery_System/README.md

 # Drone Delivery System

 - Overview:
-  - This purpose of this project was to see if a drone could deliver a package to a customer in an online simulation based on the University of Minnesota Campus
+  - This purpose of this project was to see if a drone could deliver a package to a customer in an online simulation based on the University of Minnesota campus